axelarnetwork/webdocs/docs/setup/join.md

-# Join the Axelar testnet for the first time
+# Join the Axelar network for the first time

 Start your Axelar node and download the blockchain.

+[TODO add mainnet]

-!> :fire: The Axelar Network is under development. **Do not transfer any real assets over the Axelar testnet.** Only use testnet tokens that you're not afraid to lose.
+!> :fire: [TODO fix] The Axelar Network is under development. **Do not transfer any real assets over the Axelar testnet.** Only use testnet tokens that you're not afraid to lose.
 Axelar is not responsible for any assets lost, frozen, or unrecoverable in any state or condition.

 > [!NOTE] Choose to run your Axelar node in docker mode or binary mode.
 >